evanwill/refine-with-grel/content/more/dates.md

 `value.toDate().toString('yyyy-MM-dd')`

-If your dates are in unconventional formats or other languages, you can specify parsing options.
+If your dates are in unconventional formats or other languages, you can specify parsing options to avoid errors.
 Check the [Refine Date functions](https://openrefine.org/docs/manual/grelfunctions#date-functions) for details on the function or the [Java data syntax](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).